WebHare/platform/whtree/modules/publisher/doc/topics/pwa/setup.md

 pwalib offers update callbacks, see the testapp.
 These currently rely on the app webpage being republished to see an update.

 Alternatively the pwafile offers a 'force refresh' date in its settings. updating this will cause all apps to force an update if they are reloaded.
-This causes a double-forced refresh so its less friendly but is a way to get broken update code out of an app.
+This causes a double-forced refresh so it's less friendly but is a way to get broken update code out of an app.

 ## Tips and tricks